Ryteone1/group-amigos/README.md

 # Amigos Artist & Concert Search

-## *A web app that utilizes Ticketmaster’s powerful API to allow users to search upcoming events for their favorite music artists and sports teams.
+## *A fun and useful web app that utilizes Ticketmaster’s powerful API to allow users to search upcoming events for their favorite music artists and sports teams.
 A unique feature of the app, is that it simultaneously utilizes the fantastic Giphy Api to return very fun and entertaining gifs for your viewing pleasure!
 Enjoy!*